matvey143/rl-graphicdemos/README.md

 - [raysan5](github.com/raysan5) for developing [raylib](raylib.com), graphical library I used for this project.
 Raylib is a zlib licensed software.
 Read more at raylib-license.txt;
 - GitHub user [Sieep-coding](github.com/Sieep-coding).
 His GitHub repo [snow-simulation](github.com/Sieep-coding/snow-simulation) inspired this project;
 - User baz from Stack Overflow.
 I used his [implementation of random float number generation](https://stackoverflow.com/a/44105089);
+# Note
+**Warning**: these programs can potentialy trigger seizures for people with photosensitive epilepsy.